 If you’ve already found a place and signed a lease, it’s likely that you have some idea of what it looks like (ideally, you’ve been able to see it in person).
 A walk-through isn’t just important for deciding whether you like a place and the neighborhood or not– it’s also an important step in the moving process.

-In order to know what you can and can’t bring, you have to know your new apartment’s layout, as well as a few important dimensions.
-If possible, get into the apartment again to take pictures and measure the windows (for curtains) and any areas you’ll need to fit furniture, shelving, and decor.
+In order to know what you can and can’t bring, you have to know your new apartments layout, as well as a few important dimensions.
+If possible, get into the apartment again to take pictures, measure the windows (for curtains), as well as any areas you’ll need to fit furniture, shelving, and decor.

 If you live out of town, a lot of this will be guesswork, but see if your landlord or a friend or family member could go in and take a few good pictures and some measurements for you.